 Both federal and state jurisdictions have rules that govern the relationship between renters and their landlord or management company, including nondiscrimination measures, eviction standards, and in some areas, rent control.
 Within the bounds of those laws, the lease agreement between tenant and property owner outlines the specifics of the time frame in which the tenant will live in the property.

-Lease agreements often specify whether pets are allowed in the apartment or house, if modifications can be made to the property, and other rules the tenant must follow while living there.
+Lease agreements often specify whether pets are allowed in the apartment or house, if modifications can be made to the property, and other rules the tenant must follow.
 The agreement should also cover the dollar amount of each month’s rent, when it will be due, and how much the tenant will owe in late fees if they don’t pay on time.

-The lease may also outline how to deliver rent payments, or that may be a process you work out separately with the property manager.
+The lease may also outline how to deliver rental payments, or that might be a process you work out separately with the property manager.

 So are cash payments an option?

 While individual states may have their own specific laws, generally a landlord or property manager can choose how tenants submit their rent payment.
-While you may attempt to work out a payment method that works best for you, if you sign a lease that contains a specific requirement, then there isn’t really another option unless the property owner decides to be flexible.
+While you may try to suggest a payment method that works best for you, if you sign a lease that contains a specific requirement, then you’re locked into paying your monthly rent that way unless the property owner decides to be flexible.

-A landlord may allow you to pay rent in cash, give you a discount for doing so, or may even require it.
+A landlord may allow cash rent, give you a discount for paying with cash, or may even require it.
 The latter option is less common, and is curious, to say the least.
 We wouldn’t say they’re definitely trying to avoid having to report that income for tax purposes, but it certainly wouldn’t be impossible.

 Assuming you do pay your rent in cash, it’s absolutely vital to get a receipt so you have a paper trail proving the payment was made, should it ever come to that.
-There are receipt forms online that you can use, but if a property management company is expecting cash payments and not offering rent receipts, that’s a big red flag.
+There are receipt forms online that you can use, but if a property management company or landlord is expecting rent money in cash and not offering rent receipts, that’s a big red flag.

 It’s even possible someone could scam you by requesting a cash payment for an apartment they don’t actually own.
 We wrote an article to help you avoid that possibility.

-Your rent amount is probably more than you’d like to be carrying around in your pocket at any given time, so unless you do not have a bank account that allows you to pay by check or transfer the money, it is probably more trouble than it’s worth to pay by cash.
+Your rent amount is probably more than you’d like to be carrying around in your pocket at any given time, so unless you do not have a bank account that allows you to pay by personal check or electronic transfer, paying in cash is likely to be more trouble than it’s worth.